Exhibitor Rules and Regulations

 8:00 am – 2:00 pm

-Exhibits must not be dismantled or be in the process of being removed before 4:30 pm on Tuesday, October 28.
+Exhibits must not be dismantled or be in the process of being removed before 4:30 pm on Tuesday, October 13.
 Exhibitors dismantling before this time may lose earned priority points.
-All exhibit materials must be removed from the exhibit areas by 2:00 pm on Wednesday, October 29.
-If the exhibitor fails to remove their materials from the exhibit area in a timely fashion, the exhibitor shall indemnify, hold harmless and defend the American College of Gastroenterology from and against any and all fees or expenses the College must pay to Phoenix Convention Center as a result of late removal.
+All exhibit materials must be removed from the exhibit areas by 2:00 pm on Wednesday, October 14.
+If the exhibitor fails to remove their materials from the exhibit area in a timely fashion, the exhibitor shall indemnify, hold harmless and defend the American College of Gastroenterology from and against any and all fees or expenses the College must pay to Music City Center as a result of late removal.

 Shipping Information